JamyJones/jjdgdjf/msg.md

-How can i make the contents of the android webview resizable
+How can i create a PWA for my flask app